Building Inspections & Permits

 NEW CONSTRUCTION, REMODELS & ADDITIONS

 - Plan revisions may be submitted in the same fashion as outlined above.
-In some cases, email submittals may be utilized.

-CERTIFICATES OF OCCUPANCY, TRADE PERMITS & MOST OTHER MISCELLANEOUS PERMITS
+CERTIFICATES OF OCCUPANCY & TRADE PERMITS

 The Building Inspection Department is responsible for issuing permits and performing inspections for new construction, additions and remodeling projects for residential and commercial properties.

-The Building Inspection Department enforces the 2018 International Building Code, 2018 International Residential Code, 2017 National Electrical Code, 2018 International Plumbing Code, 2018 International Mechanical Code, 2018 International Fuel Gas Code, 2018 International Energy Conservation Code, 2018 International Swimming Pool and Spa Code, local zoning regulations, and certain state statutes relating to construction.
-The following link has been provided to view current published versions of the various codes adopted by the city: On-Line Building Codes.
-Please note that some sections of the on-lines codes have been modified by local amendments and can be found in Chapter 98 of the North Richland Hills Code of Ordinances.
+The Building Inspection Department enforces the 2018 International Building Code, 2018 International Residential Code, 2020 National Electrical Code, 2018 International Plumbing Code, 2018 International Mechanical Code, 2018 International Fuel Gas Code, 2018 International Energy Conservation Code, 2018 International Swimming Pool and Spa Code, local zoning regulations, and certain state statutes relating to construction.
+The following link has been provided to view current published versions of the various codes adopted by the city: Online Building Codes.
+Please note that some sections of the online codes have been modified by local amendments and can be found in Chapter 98 of the North Richland Hills Code of Ordinances.